Download the full report

-Our overarching aim is to identify the features of the successful INGO of 2030.
-This will be achieved by means of a series of workshops over an 18 to 24 month period, informed by a number of commissioned research papers.
-In addition to academic research outputs, we will produce a commissioned Nuffield Report, aimed more at a policy and practitioner audience, which will be forward and outward-looking and will attempt to frame the leadership challenge facing INGOs of the future.
+Our overarching aim has been to identify the features of the successful INGO of 2030 and beyond.
+This has been achieved by means of a series of workshops over a three-year period, informed by a number of commissioned research papers.
+In addition to academic research outputs and the Leadership Survey Report mentioned above, we will produce a commissioned Nuffield Report, aimed more at a policy and practitioner audience, which will be forward and outward-looking and will attempt to frame the leadership challenge facing INGOs of the future.

-We shall use the three prisms of 'Legacy, Legitimacy, and Leadership' to explore a number of existing questions relating to INGOs that will help us see this future more clearly:
+We have used the three prisms of 'Legacy, Legitimacy, and Leadership' to explore a number of existing questions relating to INGOs that help us see this future more clearly:

-Our three prisms will allow us to make sense of these questions:
+Our three prisms allow us to make sense of these questions:

 Our first workshop took place in September 2019 and considered the attached Concept Note.
 Following this, we developed the attached Research Programme Outline which was discussed at a further workshop in March 2020, just before lockdown.

 Subsequently, we have developed our thinking to incorporate not only the substance of our preliminary discussions but also the global impact of the pandemic and its implications for INGOs.
 We used these to identify a number of possible future scenarios and tested them as set out in the attached document at an online workshop in July 2020.
-In turn, this fed into a major survey of sector leaders carried out in 2021; the findings of this research are due to be published in Spring 2022.
+In turn, this fed into a major survey of sector leaders carried out in 2021; the findings of this research were published in July 2022 as the Leadership Survey Report.

 Work on specific areas has continued in smaller groups, and online workshops have been held in July and November 2020, in May, July, November and December 2021, and in February 2022.
+We finally managed to meet again in person at Nuffield in April 2022, and again in October 2022 (pictured above).
 At these, we have: